ckan/ckan/doc/maintaining/datastore.rst

 Set permissions
 ---------------

-.. tip:: See :ref:`legacy-mode` if these steps continue to fail or seem too complicated for your set-up.
-However, keep in mind that the legacy mode is limited in its capabilities.

 Once the DataStore database and the users are created, the permissions on the DataStore and CKAN database have to be set.
 CKAN provides a paster command to help you correctly set these permissions.

 If you are able to use the ``psql`` command to connect to your database as a